kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 ```

-### Get the actual metadata
+### Getting the Metadata

-Each media entry can have more than one type of metadata objects, called frames.
-In order to receive the one you are interested in you should run through all the entries in Metadata object and check it for instance.
-In next section we will see the list of all available types of metadata.
+Each media entry can have more than one type of metadata object, which are called frames.
+To receive the frame you are interested in, you'll need to review all the entries in the Metadata object to locate the relevant instance.
+In the next section, you'll find a list of all available types of metadata.
+Use the following code to get the metadata you need.

 ```
 //Iterate through all entries in metadata object.